the-craftlab/gluecraft/docs/docs/intro.md

 # Introduction

-The JPD-GitHub Connector provides bidirectional synchronization between Jira Product Discovery (JPD) and GitHub Issues, enabling seamless workflow integration between product planning and development execution.
+**Gluecraft JPD** provides bidirectional synchronization between Jira Product Discovery (JPD) and GitHub Issues, enabling seamless workflow integration between product planning and development execution.

+Part of **[The Craft Lab](https://github.com/thecraftlab)** - specialized tools for modern development workflows.

-## What is JPD-GitHub Connector?
+## What is Gluecraft JPD?

 A powerful sync engine that automatically keeps JPD and GitHub in sync, allowing product teams to plan in JPD while development teams work in GitHub, with changes flowing bidirectionally.